-Looking for African comics, African comic PDFs, African graphic novels or African comic anthologies?
+Looking for African comic books, African comic PDFs, African graphic novels or African comic anthologies?
 Welcome home.

 Brief Overview of African Comics

-Since about 2016, the rise in popularity of African comics has risen.
+Since about 2016, the popularity of African comics has risen.
 Many attribute this to the rise of superhero comic book movies particularly the ones produced by Marvel Studios.

 With this increased interest, many people began to wonder about the existence of comic books from Africa.
 Not stories like Black Panther which were created foreigners for the continent, but comics that were made by Africans on the continent.